ibm-cloud-docs/containers/cs_users.md

     2. Click the name of the user who you want to set the API key for or whose credentials you want to set for the API key, and then click the **Access policies** tab.
     3. If the user doesn't have the **Administrator** platform role for all {{site.data.keyword.containerlong_notm}} clusters in all regions, [assign that platform role to the user](#platform).
     4. If the user doesn't have at least the **Viewer** platform role for the resource group where you want to set the API key, [assign that resource group role to the user](#platform).
     5. To create clusters, the user also needs the **Administrator** platform role for {{site.data.keyword.registrylong_notm}} at the account level.
-Do not limit policies for {{site.data.keyword.registryshort_notm}} to the resource group level.
+Do not limit policies for {{site.data.keyword.registrylong_notm}} to the resource group level.

 3. To make sure that all infrastructure-related actions in your cluster can be successfully performed, verify that the user has the correct infrastructure access policies.
   1. From the menu bar, select **Manage > Access (IAM)**.